cvl-umass/compsci670-spring-2024/_pages/logistics.md

 ***

 ### Textbooks
-The primary material for the class are lectures and readings from books, research papers, articles listed on the lectures page.
+The primary material for the class are lectures and readings from books, research papers, and articles listed on the lectures page.
 There is no required textbook for this class.
 Nevertheless the following textbooks are useful: